-A common concern with buying LTC coverage is the possibility that care will never be needed and premium money will go to waste.
-Nationwide YourLife CareMatters is structured to ensure that most of the premiums paid into the policy are recovered, even if the insured never needs care.
-If LTC benefits aren't needed, the beneficiaries will receive the policy's death benefit.
-And if some of the LTC benefits are needed, a death benefit, minus the benefits that were used, will pass to the beneficiaries.
+A common concern with buying LTC coverage is the possibility that you'll never need care and your money will go to waste.
+Nationwide YourLife CareMatters is structured to ensure that the premiums paid into your policy are recovered, even if you never need care.
+If LTC benefits aren't needed, your beneficiaries will receive the policy's death benefit, which will be equal to or greater than the premiums you paid.
+And if some of your LTC benefits are needed, a death benefit, minus the benefits that were used, will pass to your loved ones.